Become a Resident Networker

 - What is the commitment level of an RN?

-Life at UTS Housing can be unpredictable and RN’s may be called on to help facilitate a range of programs, initiatives or tasks that may arise during the course of the year.
+Life at UTS Housing can be unpredictable and RNs may be called on to help facilitate a range of programs, initiatives or tasks that may arise during the course of the year.
 Overall the position is time consuming and you will need good organisational skills, to achieve a balance between your duties and the requirements of your own study.
-Comprehensive training and support is provided by the Resident Life team to assist you achieve this. - What experience do I need to become an RN?
+Comprehensive training and support are provided by the Resident Life team to assist you in achieving this. - What experience do I need to become an RN?

 Yes, any full-time student who is a resident of UTS Housing is eligible to apply. - If I have a conflict, can I miss training or be late for it?